dansiviter/gcp-util/README.md

 * [`microprofile/metrics`](/microprofile/metrics) - Extracts and sends Microprofile Metrics to Stackdriver,
 * [`opentracing`](/opentracing) - Sends trace information to Stackdriver.
 Also useful for Microprofile Trace.

+> :warning: These utilities are not suitable for production environments.
+They are simply experiments.

 ## Running Locally ##